vipulnaik/diet-exercise-health/profile-information/health-profile.md

 ## Physical exercise

-When feeling well, I do running/jogging almost-daily, strength exercises about 3 times a week, and various balance/flexibility exercises several times a week (between 3 and 7 times a week).
-I also do hand gripper exercises and breath holds daily.
-When I am less well, I may do a limited subset of these exercises, or reduce their frequency or intensity.

 I describe my exercise routine in more detail in [exercise-routine.md](physical-exercise/exercise-routine.md).
 I record my deviations from routine in an annual tracker file.
 For instance,